DataDog/go-libddwaf/README.md

 that the Go `wafObject` struct has the same layout as the C one is to only use primitive types.
 So the only way to store a raw pointer is to use the `uintptr` type.
-But since `uintptr` do not have pointer semantics (and are just basically integers), we need another method to store the value as Go pointer because the GC will delete our data if it not reference bu Go pointers.
+But since `uintptr` do not have pointer semantics (and are just basically integers), we need another method to store the value as Go pointer because the GC will delete our data if it is not referenced by Go pointers.

-That's where the `cgoRefPool` object comes into play: all new `wafObject` elements are created via this API whose especially built to make sure there is no gap for the Garbage Collector to exploit.
+That's where the `cgoRefPool` object comes into play: all new `wafObject` elements are created via this API which is especially built to make sure there is no gap for the Garbage Collector to exploit.
 From there, since underlying values of the `wafObject` are either arrays of wafObjects (for maps, structs and arrays) or string (for all ints, booleans and strings), we can store 2 slices of arrays and use `runtime.KeepAlive` in each code path to protect them from the GC.

-All these objects stored in the reference pool need to live throughout the use of the Waf Context associated.
+All these objects stored in the reference pool need to live throughout the use of the associated Waf Context.

 ### Typical call to Run()